Your Social Biz and Facebook

 Make your Facebook business page work together with your personal profile to raise “brand awareness.”
 Brand Awareness= who you are; your passions and interests; your values and strengths; and how your strengths, interests and passions express themselves in your business.

 P.S.
-If you like this post, please share it with others…
+If you enjoyed this article, please use the share buttons to share with others.
+Thanks!